 Basic safety techniques are usually offered first, and once implemented provide a good foundation for more age-specific ground rules.
 As your children grow older, and their interests grow and change, their exposure to content online and their usage of social media such as Facebook, Twitter, YouTube, Snapchat, Tumblr, etc. also grows.
 Parents are well advised to make a habit of creating accounts on the same platforms and interact with them there.
 This keeps parents up to date about what their children are doing, and whom they are doing it with.
 A strong online presence in their social circles will keep you connected and provide another layer of personal protection for your child by discouraging predators.

 When your child is online, they will like/follow/subscribe to strangers and they will attract followers outside your friends and family.
-Establishing trust about internet safety is essential to creating healthy online habits.
+Establishing trust in internet safety is essential to creating healthy online habits.
 The web is growing constantly, and the sheer volume of entertainment and knowledge your child has available to them is simply astounding.
 Teaching kids to be good virtual citizens and that words matter is an easy way to help keep their online interactions enjoyable ones.
 Don’t forget to remind them no matter how many followers they have on Instagram, you will always be their biggest fan.